A long history of continuous improvement

 - General Dynamics bought NASSCO.

-- The company bought Advanced Technology Systems from Lucent Technologies and Computing Devices International from Ceridian, as well as Armament Systems and Defense Systems from Lockheed Martin.
+- The company bought Advanced Technology Systems from Lucent Technologies and Computing Devices International from Ceridian, and Armament Systems and Defense Systems from Lockheed Martin.

 - General Dynamics purchased Bath Iron Works.